EIT-Pathogena/client/README.md

 ### Installing the GPAS CLI

-- Only if using a Mac with an Apple processor (M1/M2), run the following command using Terminal:
+- If using a Mac with an Intel processor, skip this step.
+Otherwise, using Terminal, run:

   ```bash
   arch -x86_64 zsh